Healy Pass is one of Ireland's best drives

 Healy Pass is a mountain pass at an elevation of 298m (977ft) above the sea level located on the boundary between Cork and Kerry counties, in the peninsular southwest region of Ireland.

 Tucked away on the Beara Peninsula, the road to the summit (Bealach Scairte) is totally paved.
 It’s called R574.
 The pass is 12.7km (7.89 miles) long running south-north from Adrigole (County Cork) to Lauragh (County Kerry).

 How long does it take to drive Healy Pass?

-It’s one of the Ireland's greatest drives.
-The pass (Bealach Scairt in Irish) is traversed by the serpentine R574.
-The road is truly wild.
-There is little traffic and the mountain landscape is breathtaking.
-It is a very nice and scenic serpentine road that winds through the mountains at the west coast of Ireland.
+To drive the road without stopping will take most people between 20-25 minutes.
+However, the drive is very scenic and it’ll take longer.
+It’s one of the Ireland's greatest drives with beautiful views over Bantry Bay and the Kenmare river.
+The mountain landscape is breathtaking.
+The road winds through a desolate, otherworldly landscape, passing between two of the highest summits in the Caha mountain range.
+It is a very nice road that winds through the mountains at the west coast of Ireland.
 Well worth a visit.
 Views are great on both sides of the pass.
 It's difficult to drive around Beara and not want to take lots of panoramic shots.

-The weather on this zone is harsh and highly unpredictable and it does not take much time for the bright sun shine to change over to moderate to heavy fog.
+Set high in the Caha mountain range on the south west part of the country, the weather on this zone is harsh and highly unpredictable and it does not take much time for the bright sun shine to change over to moderate to heavy fog.
 Caution required when traversing and the area is subject to fog and mist in the early morning and late evening.
-The road winds through a desolate, otherworldly landscape, passing between two of the highest summits in the Caha mountain range.
-The road was created in 1847 during the famine years in order to help prevent starvation.

-Originally known as the Kerry Pass, take care if you are driving as spots are pretty tight.
-The road has serpentine turns, is asphalted and very narrow.
-The pass was named for Time Michael Healy, a politician from Cork who served as the first governor general of the Irish Free State.
+Originally known as the Kerry Pass, the road was created in 1847 during the famine years in order to help prevent starvation.
+The pass, known as Ballaghscart or Ballyscarta, was named for Time Michael Healy, a politician from Cork who served as the first governor general of the Irish Free State.